Oh, the game market… Different from any other market, the video game market is peculiar in a way: it don’t follow companies, trends or traditions.

 Final Fantasy III (western version of

-Final Fantasy IV).
+Final Fantasy VI).
 The game was a milestone in the RPG world, considered by IGN magazine until current days the best RPG of all times.
 Different from all RPG from that time, the game used the

 steampunk theme, instead of the medieval one.
 It’s music track used orchestrated music and the story is considered the best one in the series (due the charisma, several plot twists and the epic ending).
 The translation from the Japanese was considered fine (on that time, most of them were terrible).